Everything You Need to Know about Absolute vs. Collateral Assignments

 - Your beneficiary will file the death claim with the life insurance company.

-- The life insurance company will review the claim and see that a collateral assignment is attached to your policy.
+- The life insurance company will review the claim and see a collateral assignment attached to your policy.

-- The lender is contacted for an updated payoff figure.
+- The life insurer contacts the lender for an updated payoff figure.

 - Payoff amounts are sent directly to the lender.